George V: Reign

 George had never liked his wife's habit of signing official documents and letters as "Victoria Mary" and insisted she drop one of those names.
 They both thought she should not be called Queen Victoria, and so she became Queen Mary.
 Later that year, a radical propagandist, Edward Mylius, published a lie that George had secretly married in Malta as a young man, and that consequently his marriage to Queen Mary was bigamous.
 The lie had first surfaced in print in 1893, but George had shrugged it off as a joke.
 In an effort to kill off rumours, Mylius was arrested, tried and found guilty of criminal libel, and was sentenced to a year in prison.

 George objected to the anti-Catholic wording of the Accession Declaration that he would be required to make at the opening of his first parliament.
 He made it known that he would refuse to open parliament unless it was changed.
 As a result, the Accession Declaration Act 1910 shortened the declaration and removed the most offensive phrases.

 George and Mary's coronation took place at Westminster Abbey on 22 June 1911, and was celebrated by the Festival of Empire in London.
 In July, the King and Queen visited Ireland for five days; they received a warm welcome, with thousands of people lining the route of their procession to cheer.

 Later in 1911, the King and Queen travelled to India for the Delhi Durbar, where they were presented to an assembled audience of Indian dignitaries and princes as the Emperor and Empress of India on 12 December 1911.
-George wore the newly created Imperial Crown of India at the ceremony, and declared the shifting of the Indian capital from Calcutta to Delhi.
+George wore the newly created Imperial Crown of India at the ceremony and declared the shifting of the Indian capital from Calcutta to Delhi.
 He was the only Emperor of India to be present at his own Delhi Durbar.

 As he and Mary travelled throughout the subcontinent, George took the opportunity to indulge in big game hunting in Nepal, shooting 21 tigers, 8 rhinoceroses and a bear over 10 days.
 He was a keen and expert marksman.
-On a later occasion, on 18 December 1913, he shot over a thousand pheasants in six hours (about one bird every 20 seconds) while visiting the home of Lord Burnham.
+On a later occasion, on 18 December 1913, he was part of a shooting party that shot over a thousand pheasants in six hours (about one bird every 20 seconds) while visiting the home of Lord Burnham.
 Even George had to acknowledge that "we went a little too far" that day.